Sign in →

 1. Morning (8 a.m.) and afternoon (4 p.m.) specimens are preferred.

-Additional Information: If multiple specimens are drawn, send separate order for each specimen.
+Additional Information: If multiple specimens are collected, send separate order for each specimen.

 Specimen Minimum Volume